Carthago !

 Northwards Ho!

-Recounts our travels in the the fifth month of the nineteenth year of the reign of Pharaoh Ptolomy, son of Ptolomy.
+Recounts our travels in the the fifth to seventh month of the nineteenth year of the reign of Pharaoh Ptolomy, son of Ptolomy.

 From Sammus’s Boast: